 Find food that fits your pet’s needs

 Find a dog food that fits your pet’s needs

 Find a cat food that fits your pet’s needs

 Congratulations on becoming the parent of a kitten!
 Now that your new pet is settling into your home, you may notice your cat vocalizing in a way that sounds like they're crying.
 Hearing baby kittens crying is a sad sound, indeed.
 Read on to learn why kitties cry and how to help a crying kitten.

 Why Kittens Cry

-Much like a human baby, your baby cat communicates with you through vocal sounds.
-Your cat will continue this behavior throughout their life because it's the most effective way to get your attention.
+Much like a human baby, your kitten communicates with you through vocal sounds.
+Your cat will continue this behavior throughout their life because it's an effective way to get your attention.
 A crying kitten is telling you they need something, pronto.

 Generally, an otherwise healthy kitten cries because they want one or more of the following: